MelkorBalrog/VDSS---Vehicle-Dynamics-Safety-Simulator/README.md

 where $v_0 \approx 30\,\mathrm{kph}$ is a calibration constant.
 Finally the simulated $\Delta v_{\mathrm{sim}}$ is compared against the heavy-vehicle thresholds in the extended J2980 table to classify the crash as S0–S3.

+## Simulation Output Files
+After each run VDSS saves several files alongside the chosen configuration.
+The main results are stored in a MATLAB ``.mat`` file whose name starts with the simulation name (for example ``simulation_Vehicle1_CollisionSideEnd.mat``).
+The MAT-file contains time stamped arrays for position, orientation, velocities, accelerations, control commands and, when present, trailer states.
+Typical fields include ``Time``, ``PositionX``, ``PositionY``, ``Orientation``, ``VelocityU``, ``LateralVelocityV``, ``YawRateR``, ``RollAngle`` and ``AccelerationLongitudinal``.
+Additional signals such as jerk, throttle, gear and horse power are also exported.
+If a trailer is enabled the file adds ``TrailerX``/``TrailerY`` and articulation angles.

+Text and CSV log files are written using ``VehicleModel.saveLogs``.
+These files share the simulation name and record informational messages printed during the run.
+When collision analysis is active ``PlotManager`` produces a ``collision_severity_report_<timestamp>.txt`` summarizing delta‑V calculations.
+A PNG image of the stability flags over time is also saved for reference.

+## Plotting and Data Interpretation
+The ``Scripts`` directory includes ``plotVehicleMotionResults.m`` which loads a saved ``.mat`` file and generates a comprehensive set of figures.
+Edit the ``data_file`` variable inside the script to point to your simulation output and run it in MATLAB.
+The script computes steering wheel rate, converts velocities to kilometers per hour and displays each signal in a tiled layout.
+Jerk and force data are plotted in separate windows.
+All processed signals are exported to ``SteeringRateData.csv`` for further analysis.